 Marin Agricultural Land Trust (Marin County).
 Join guided tours of farms and ranches north of San Francisco; learn about artisanal cheese-making, organic farming, and balancing nature with agriculture.

 Hidden Villa (Los Altos Hills).
 Part working farm/education center/summer camp, this farm south of San Francisco welcomes all ages with tempting programs—from bread baking to raising bees and chickens.

 Happy Acres Family Farm (Templeton).
-In coastal hills near Paso Robles, meet baby goats and other farm animals on this 30-acre organic farm.
+In coastal hills near Paso Robles, meet baby goats and other farm animals on this 12-hectare organic farm.
 Shop for fresh produce, eggs, and artisanal products like creamy-rich skin lotion made from goat’s milk.

 Fresno Country Fruit Trail (Fresno County).
 Follow farm roads through shady orchards to dozens of farm stands, local food producers, and friendly Central Valley towns.
-Example?

 China Ranch Date Farm (Tecopa).
 Learn how dates are grown and harvested—and get plenty of free samples—on this family farm, nestled in a real oasis just south of Death Valley National Park.

 The Flower Fields (Carlsbad).
 March through mid-May, walk among 20-hectares of brilliant ranunculus in full bloom, capped off with ocean views just north of San Diego.

 Get a real sense of what makes farm life tick, and lend a hand collecting eggs and tending vegetables, or just sit back and enjoy the picturesque landscape and enjoy the fruits of the farm when meal time rolls around.

 Mar Vista Cottages (Gualala).
 Families love these 12 housekeeping cottages nestled in dramatic coastal hills along the North Coast; kids can collect eggs and harvest berries for breakfast.